 Health Minister Jane Philpott and Prime Minister Justin Trudeau need to respond to the public demand for pharmacare.

-And yet the Trudeau government is pushing for the provisional implementation of the Canada-European Union Comprehensive Economic and Trade Agreement (CETA) to take place this September 21.
-A study by Joel Lexchin (York University) and Marc-André Gagnon (Carleton University) found that the extended patent provisions for pharmaceutical drugs under that agreement could cost us between $850 million to $1.65 billion annually.
+2- The Liberal government's implementation bill for the Canada-European Union Comprehensive Economic Agreement (CETA) received Royal Assent this week.
+Studies show that the lengthened patent provisions for pharmaceutical drugs in CETA could cost us between $850 million to $1.65 billion annually.

 3- The federal government has neither committed to a national formulary (to achieve equitable, evidence-based drug coverage across the country) or a publicly-funded drug approval agency (to improve the safety, monitoring and quality of prescription drugs).
 We need a new national agency to provide transparency in the process of determining what drugs are covered based on appropriateness, safety, value for money, and objective evidence-based medical reviews.

 To tell the Prime Minister and Health Minister it's time for pharmacare, please click on our online action alert here.